 John has directed the Melanoma and Skin Cancer Program of UPCI since 1986, and the Melanoma Committee of the ECOG-ACRIN National Cooperative Group since 1989.
 His work at the UPCI has bridged into larger trials conducted in the national cooperative groups for immunotherapies and molecularly targeted agents alone and in combination with one another.
 The improved benefits of combinations of therapy now bring together treatments using cytokines like IL-2, interferons, antibodies and vaccines where his team’s increasing understanding of the mechanisms of benefit and the biomarkers of effective therapy have followed new treatment designs that are known as neoadjuvant trials where the medical treatments may precede surgery, and have introduced new methods that will accelerate progress from phase I-II early trials into phase III national and international studies that will bring new treatments to FDA approval for more general application.

-John’s team has most recently begun to investigate promising new nutritional approaches for patients with a high risk of melanoma, to develop ‘chemoprevention’ for melanoma, and the implementation of screening in the community that may allow melanoma to be detected and treated when the likelihood of relapse and death are lowest.
+John’s team has most recently begun to investigate promising new nutritional approaches for patients with a high risk of melanoma, to develop ‘chemoprevention’ for melanoma, and the implementation of screening in the community that may allow melanoma personal statement writers block to be detected and treated when the likelihood of relapse and death are lowest.

 Statement from Dr. John Kirkwood: